 If you decide to buy a second property, the rate will decline a little, and you’ll be able to get a mortgage of up to 50% of the property value.

 What is the repayment period of mortgages in Singapore?

 If you buy a freehold property, you’ll be able to keep paying off the loan during a period for 35 years.
 But, you can be a maximum of 75 years old when the loan period ends.

 Let’s say that you are 35 years old, then you’ll get a payback period of 35 years (35 years old + 35 years = 70 years old, that is less than 75).

 However, if you would be 45 years old, you would only be granted a payback period of 30 years.

-In case you’ve decided to buy a leasehold property, the same regulation applies as for a freehold property.
+In case you’ve decided to buy a leasehold property, the same regulation applies to a freehold property.
 On top of that, you’ll need to have at least 35 years left of your lease period.